OleDB Error

 Having more than 1 dataReader result set working at the same time .

-In my solution example, I work with Sql Server 2000 and VB.Net 2005The VB.
-Net Example Project can be downloaded at the end of this post
+In my best practice solution, I worked with SQL Server2000 and VB.NET 2005.
+The VB.NET Example Project can be downloaded at the end of this post and it contains (SQL Server 2000 Database and VB.NET Project)

-The example shows how to :
+👨🏫The example shows how to

-- Navigate (First Record - Next Record) using ADO Net 2.0 Online-Mode using SqlClient DataReader ...
+- Navigate (First Record - Next Record) using ADO.NET2.0 Online Mode using SQLClient DataReader.

-- Sql Database Name : Market
+- SQL Database Name : Market

-- Sql Database Table : Market.Info
+- SQL Database Table : Market.Info

-- Server Name : evry1falls
+- SQL Server Name : evry1falls

-- Photo1 : Application Final Design
+- Photo1 : Project Final Design

 |

-VB .net SqlServer project |
+VB .NET SQL Server project |

 Photo2 : Table Structure